Premier Polygraph Services

 Fortunately, our industry has the American Polygraph Association with over 2800 polygraph examiners worldwide, the includes Government and Police Examiners.
 They are extremely important as they regulate the industry.

-Recently we have experienced some new comers to the industry here in the UK, like Premier Polygraph Services who are not members of any recognised industry body here in the UK, especially the APA.
+Recently we have experienced some new comers to the industry here in the UK, like Premier Polygraph Services who are not members of the APA.
 Why does this matter to a consumer, read more below and find out why?